w3c/wot-cg/Tutorials/whatiswot/website/docs/preliminary/osi-layers.md

 There are different Network Topologies, such as:

-- Server Client Model
+- Client-Server Model
-- Broker Client Model
+- Broker-Client Model
-- Peer to Peer Model
+- Peer-to-Peer Model

 In all of these models, the underlying network technology remains largely consistent; the variation lies in how the nodes are interconnected.
 WoT can be applied across different network device topologies without being specific to any particular one.

-### Server Client Model
+### Client-Server Model

-One of the most widely used topologies is the Server Client Model.
+One of the most widely used topologies is the Client-Server Model.
 It consists of one server and one or more clients.
 In this model, the server is reactive, waiting for requests and responding to clients.
 Clients, on the other hand, are proactive in initiating requests.

 ![server-client-model](/img/9-OSI-Layers/server-client-model.png)